BraftonSupport/braftonium-new/readme.md

 ## General User Options

 1. Blocks - We have created blocks which will work with Gutenberg, just like any other block.
 They will all be in the category braftonium.
-2. Manage Widgets - You can easily create multiple widgets with optional settins like (class, id, description).
+2. Widget Areas - You can easily create multiple widgets with optional settings like (class, id, description).
 They will appear in the general Wordpress Widgets page.
 3. Custom Posts & Taxonomies - Create re-usable taxonomies and multiple custom posts without any coding.
 4. Debug - Debug mode will only turn on debug for administrators, so the public doesn't see funny stuff.
 5. Inject custom CSS/CSS stylesheet/JS/JS file with async/defer into the header or footer.